Objective 1: Investigate the effects of different long-term (40 years) tillage practices on crop N capture.

 Expected outcome: Bacterial NA and N2O consuming rhizosphere communities will be most similar within tillage treatments and least similar across tillage treatments.

-Objective 5: Evaluate how the denitrification and N2O consumption potential of the soil communities from the long-term tillage experiment is affected by different a) tillage practices, b) bulk soil versus rhizosphere soil, and c) rhizospheres of different crops.
+Objective 5: Evaluate how the denitrification marker genes for the reduction of nitrite to nitric oxide changes in response to a) tillage practies, b) bulk soil versus rhizosphere soils, and c) rhizospheres of different crops.

 The overall objective of this project is to determine how long-term no till agriculture impacts microbial N dynamics of soils and ultimately crop N uptake in a corn-soybean-small grain rotation.

 In the northeast, dairies and smaller farms that produce a diverse range of crops dominate the region.
 Dairies are of particular importance because of the large amounts of manure that are produced from the cows.
 Most if not all of the manure will get applied to fields to grow crops and forage for their animals.
 To better conserve their soils and to increase soil health, farmers in the northeast are adopting no-till and cover cropping practices and there is a need to conserve N from manure and legume cover crops, rather than lose it to leaching, run-off or gaseous emissions.